Hobmaier/VMD/readme.md

 New is it to download those vhd only and then to create VMs on Hyper-V

 # EXAMPLE
-./Import-Module Contoso
+./Import-Module VMD
-connect-Contoso
+connect-VMD
-New-ContosoInstance -Prefix QA
+New-VMDInstance -Prefix QA

 # NOTES
 All examples based on SharePoint with dependency on AD, SQL, SharePoint, Mailserver, Office Online...